Board of Directors

 Heather H. Zdancewicz, MBA

-Heather is Vice President for Administration and Finance at Virginia Theological Seminary.
+Heather is Vice President for Finance and Administration at Austin Theological.
 Her financial acumen is of critical importance in directing the EES budgeting and portfolio management processes.
-Heather is a member of St. Andrew’s in Burke, VA.
+She is a member of All Saints in Austin.